systechafrica/MSS-Documentation/docs/src/glossary/index.md

 **Facility:** means a retirement benefits mortgage facility or house ownership loan arrangement.
 Guaranteed fund means an asset class: —

-(a) Issued by an approved issuer, whereby the approved issuer guarantees the accumulated capital of the scheme fund or pooled fund together with the investment income thereof in accordance with the terms of the guaranteed fund contract entered into between the approved issuer and the scheme or pooled fund.
+(i) Issued by an approved issuer, whereby the approved issuer guarantees the accumulated capital of the scheme fund or pooled fund together with the investment income thereof in accordance with the terms of the guaranteed fund contract entered into between the approved issuer and the scheme or pooled fund.

-(b) which is referred to as the Retirement Benefits Fund established as a statutory fund within the meaning of the provisions of the Insurance Act in which the capital of the scheme fund or pooled fund together with investment income thereof is guaranteed by the approved issuer in accordance with the terms of the policy of insurance issued to the scheme or pooled fund by the approved issuer.
+(ii) which is referred to as the Retirement Benefits Fund established as a statutory fund within the meaning of the provisions of the Insurance Act in which the capital of the scheme fund or pooled fund together with investment income thereof is guaranteed by the approved issuer in accordance with the terms of the policy of insurance issued to the scheme or pooled fund by the approved issuer.

 ### G

 **Group life assurance:** means life insurance policy covering several individuals a life insurance policy that covers a number of people, for example a group of employees at a company.

 ### I

 **Interest:** means interest payable in any manner in respect of the members’ contributions investments returns or other right.

+**Interest Formula:** the interest formula used in calculating the interest to be distributed to the members contributions at in a scheme.

 **Incapacitated person:** means a minor, or a person adjudged under any law, whether in Kenya or elsewhere, to be in a state of unsoundness of mind (however described).